TimUnderhay/xsoar-incident-creator/README.md

 ## Running in Docker

-This is also distributed as a Docker image.
+This project is distributed as a Docker image.

+## Note on Storing Configuration Data of Docker Containers

+It's recommended that when creating or running a container, the configuration data be stored on your host filesystem rather than on the container's filesystem.
+Without doing this, your configuration will be lost any time the container is removed or upgraded.
+This is accomplished by creating a directory in your host profile to store the config, and then mapping it into the container with the docker command line option `-v`.
+For example:

+1. Create a directory called `xicconf` under your home directory: `mkdir ~/xicconf`

+2. The docker command line parameter to map that directory would be: `-v ~/xicconf:/opt/xsoar/xsoar-incident-creator/server/etc`

+This will be reflected in the below command line examples.

+### Running a temporary container:

+`docker run -p 4002:4002 -ti --rm -v ~/xicconf:/opt/xsoar/xsoar-incident-creator/server/etc tundisto/xsoar-incident-creator:latest`

-### Create a container
+### Creating a container

-`docker create -p 4002:4002 --name demisto-incident-importer tundisto/demisto-incident-importer:latest`
+`docker create -p 4002:4002 --name xsoar-incident-creator -v ~/xicconf:/opt/xsoar/xsoar-incident-creator/server/etc tundisto/xsoar-incident-creator:latest`

-### Start the conatiner:
+### Starting the conatiner:

-`docker start demisto-incident-importer`
+`docker start xsoar-incident-creator`

-### Stop the container:
+### Stopping the container:

-`docker stop demisto-incident-importer`
+`docker stop xsoar-incident-creator`

-### Run a temporary container:

-`docker run -p 4002:4002 -ti --rm tundisto/demisto-incident-importer:latest`

 ## Connecting to the Application